 Building a website.
 Obviously, that's not exactly free... but, since it is a fundamental part of your marketing arsenal, you should already have that!

-is not going to get you very far at all.
+This tactic is not going to get you very far at all.

-And hopeful business owners who have no customers can be vulnerable to the persuasive sales talk of the passing SEO consultant, who will insist that, for a small monthly fee, he can get their website on the first page of Google without any effort from the business at all.
+And hopeful business executives who have no customers can be vulnerable to the persuasive sales talk of the passing SEO consultant, who will insist that, for a small monthly fee, he can get their website on the first page of Google without any effort from the business at all.

 If there is no correlation in Google's eyes between what is in the meta data and what is on the webpage, that makes her distrust your site.
 And suspicion won't help her to put you to the top of her search results.

 So if neither of these methods will get you to the top of Google, what can you do?